AnyLog-co/documentation/data distribution and configuration.md

 ## The organization of the data for HA

 Users view the data as if it is organized in tables assigned to databases.
-The physical organization of the data partitions the data to logical clusters.
-Each of the logical clusters is supported by multiple Operators that maintain identical copies of the cluster's data.
+The physical organization of the data partitions the data to clusters.
+Each of the clusters is supported by multiple Operators that maintain identical copies of the cluster's data.
 Therefore if an Operator nodes fails, the cluster's data is available on a surviving node.
 The way data is treated is as follows:
 * Data is assigned to a logical table.
 * Each table is assigned to one or more clusters.
 With N clusters assigned to a table, the table's data is partitioned to N.
 * Each cluster is assigned to X operators.
 If X is 4, there are 4 copies of the cluster's data, one on each assigned Operator.

 In the example below, the data of tables 1-4 is distributed to 2 clusters.
-Each cluster will have approximately half of the table's data.
+Each cluster will have approximately half of the data.
 The data of each cluster is maintained by 2 Operators such that if an Operator fails, the data remains available with the second Operator
 (and based on the policies, the network protocol will initiate a new Operator and a process to replicate the data to the new Operator).